 Red – a complex and exciting route for 14 year-olds plus.

 Black – for 14 year-olds +who love extremes.

 The park has a swimming pool and a toddler playground, a bar and a spacious car park.

-After four days of intense adventure you may want to reflect in simple contemplation.
-Nature is marvellous all around the lake.
+After four days of intense adventure, you may want to reflect in simple contemplation.
+Nature is marvelous all around the lake.
 But we are inviting you to go to one of the most beautiful gardens in Italy, Sigurt.
-8 kilometres south of Peschiera, they occupy a total area of 560,000 m2.
+8 kilometers south of Peschiera, they occupy a total area of 560,000 m2.
 This miracle is the 40-year life’s work of Cardu Sigurt.
-A world-famous alley of roses, a yew labyrinth with a two-metre tower, a four-hundred-year old oak, and a herb garden are all there for you to admire.
+A world-famous alley of roses, a yew labyrinth with a two-meter tower, a four-hundred-year-old oak, and a herb garden are all there for you to admire.
 You can walk along its paths, but we recommend you rent a bicycle or a golf cart.